mstenius/mdmni/README.md

 ```

 Notes:

 - This is a minimal implementation.
-It implements headings, paragraphs, lists, code fences, simple inline formatting (bold/italic/links), and image fallback text.
+It implements headings, paragraphs, lists, code fences, simple inline formatting (bold/italic/links), tables, and image fallback text.
 It does not implement terminal inline images.

+- Invoking the binary as `mdless` implies the pager option.

 ## License